1 Introduction and Dos & Don'ts

 Mooring in the Middle of a Broad - Alongside Other Boats

-Mooring Alongside in a Broad - Lying To To moor by Mudweight in open water is easy - you 'Lie To' close to the wind or 'Luff Up' directly into it until you have stopped (there is usually more space on a Broad, so Lying To is preferable and safer).
+To moor by Mudweight in open water is easy - you 'Lie To' close to the wind or 'Luff Up' directly into it until you have stopped (there is usually more space on a Broad, so Lying To is preferable and safer).
 Then get your strongest crew member to throw the Mudweight as far forward as they can, (without going in with it!); make sure they are experienced enough to know what they are doing, if not, they should just drop or lower it over the side of the bow.
 Get your sails down (see below) reasonably quickly so that the yacht does not start to sail away again.

 If you want to end up beside one or more other boats already moored in this way, approaching with the 'Lying To' method is usually best - because there is plenty of space on a Broad, and it gives you better control as you come close.
 From quite a way away, turn just 'off' the wind, heading well ahead of the moored vessel's bow.
 Control your speed (as above) by letting out your Sheets to slow down, or pulling in to move forward; once you are close to the moored boat (and nearly stationary), turn up towards the wind just ahead of them to drop your Mudweight.

-Mooring Alongside in a Broad - Luffing Up If you want to approach Luffung Up, then head across the wind close to their Stern and Luff Up before you get there so that you aim to be a few feet away from them and eventually stop well ahead of them.
+If you want to approach Luffung Up, then head across the wind close to their Stern and Luff Up before you get there so that you aim to be a few feet away from them and eventually stop well ahead of them.

 It is best if your mast is at least in line with the other boat's bow, or even your cockpit beside their mast.
 Only throw the Mudweight in then (not when you are exactly beside the target boat); this allows you to drift back on the Mudweight Warp so that it is taut when you are roughly in line.
 When throwing the Mudweight, try to throw it on the side away from those of boats already moored, to prevent the lines getting tangled.
 If your original aim was correct, you are now a few feet from your new neighbour, and can pass or throw mooring lines across the gap to secure the boats together.